-As of January 31, 2021, after giving effect to the Cognyte Spin-Off, we had more than 600 patents and patent applications worldwide across areas including data capture, artificial intelligence, machine learning, unstructured data analytics, predictive analytics, and automation.
+As of January 31, 2022, we had more than 650 patents and patent applications worldwide across areas including data capture, artificial intelligence, machine learning, unstructured data analytics, predictive analytics, and automation.
 We regularly review new areas of technology related to our businesses to determine whether they can and should be patented.